Why Use a HEPA Vacuum Cleaner for Mold and Allergies?

 Are there different HEPA vacuums for carpet, wood flooring, and tile?

-Just get a multi-surface HEPA vacuum cleaner.
+Instead, opt for a versatile, multi-surface HEPA vacuum cleaner.

 Can a HEPA vacuum cleaner handle mycotoxins?

-HEPA vacuums are effective at removing mold spores from the air and filtering them using the HEPA filter.
 However, when it comes to mycotoxins, the HEPA vacuums are not effective at filtering the mycotoxins that are produced by toxic molds.

-A central vacuum system may help to remove some of the mycotoxins if the air is released outside your home.
 Mycotoxins are tricky to eliminate even with a HEPA vacuum cleaner and further action will need to be taken to get rid of them.

 Why is HEPA filtration important?